 Summer is in full swing, bringing long days, outdoor fun and another reason to gather friends and family around the BBQ.
 Whistler restaurants make it easy to enjoy warm summer nights with barbeque options every night of the week - so grab those stretchy pants and start planning!

-A wide selection of all-you-can-eat barbequed proteins, bright salads and satisfying sides are on offer at SIDECUT’s Thursday night “Beer” BQ’s, alongside rotating live local musicians and featured breweries.
+A wide selection of all-you-can-eat barbequed proteins, bright salads and satisfying sides are on offer at the signature Four Seasons BBQ, alongside rotating live local musicians every Thursday night.

 - Whistler’s Ale Trail